malks14/lightit-challenge/README.md

 ## Author

-Created as part of the LightIt challenge.
+Created as part of the light-it challenge.